Octavius-Dante/Tetra-Proxima/CAPM-DAY-2/Readme.md

 </br>
 </br>

-make the following change to the .csv file as shown below (CURRENCY_CODE to CURRENCY_code) small chane to the currency field
+make the following change to the .csv file as shown below (CURRENCY_CODE to CURRENCY_code) small change to the currency field
 </br>

 ``` csv